Isabella Clara Eugenia: Legislative system

 The reign of Albert and Isabella Clara Eugenia saw a strengthening of princely power in the Habsburg Netherlands.
 The States General of the loyal provinces were only summoned once in 1600.
 Thereafter, the government preferred to deal directly with the provinces.

 The years of the Truce allowed the archducal regime to promulgate legislation on a whole range of matters.
 The so-called Eternal Edict of 1611, for instance, reformed the judicial system and ushered in the transition from customary to written law.
 Other measures dealt with monetary matters, the nobility, duels, gambling, etc.

 Relationship with Spain

 The actions of the two rulers stimulated the growth of a separate South Netherlandish identity.
-However, Albert and Isabella's had no children, and as the years passed, it became clear that they would have no more offspring and thus independence wouldn't be possible.
+However, Albert and Isabella's marriage had no children, and as the years passed, it became clear that they would have no more offspring and thus independence wouldn't be possible.

 After that, Albert and Isabella's goal became the reincorporation of the Southern Provinces into the Spanish monarchy.
 They consolidated the authority of the House of Habsburg over the territory of the Southern Netherlands and largely succeeded in reconciling previous anti-Spanish sentiments.
 As a result, the States of the loyal provinces swore to accept the Spanish king as heir of the Archduke and Archduchess in a number of ceremonies between May 1616 and January 1617.

 Albert and Isabella Visiting an Art Gallery by Jan Brueghel the Elder and Hieronymus Francken II.